laurent22/joplin/README.md

 * * *

+Joplin will have [its first Meetup on 30 August 2022](https://discourse.joplinapp.org/t/joplin-first-meetup-on-30-august/26808)!
+Come and join us at the Old Thameside Inn next to London Bridge!

+* * *

 🌞 Joplin participates in **Google Summer of Code 2022**!
 More info on [the announcement post](https://github.com/laurent22/joplin/blob/dev/readme/news/20220308-gsoc2022-start.md). 🌞

 * * *